 \subsection{Monte Carlo Approximation}

-Despite the aforementioned optimizations the computation of information content may be practically out of reach, even in relation instances of moderate size.
-This may be the case in particular if the prerequisites for applying the shortcuts are not given.
-A workaround for these cases can be a probably good approximation.
-This approach can also be combined with the two shortcuts, e.g., by identifying cells with full information content first, then reducing the problem to a smaller subtable (if possible) and finally computing the values on this subtable with an approximation algorithm.
+Next, we present an approximation of the information content.
+Despite the aforementioned optimizations, the computation of information content may be practically out of reach, even in relation instances of moderate size.
+This may be the case, in particular, if the prerequisites for applying the shortcuts are not given.
+A workaround for these cases can probably be a good approximation.
+This approach is complementary to the previous optimizations for computing exact values, e.g., by identifying cells with full information content first, then reducing the problem to a smaller subtable (if possible), and finally computing the values on this subtable with an approximation algorithm.

-The approximation is computed with a randomized algorithm, the Monte Carlo method, as introduced in Chapter 11 of \cite{mitzenmacher2017}.
-Instead of considering all subsets of positions (minus the considered one), we pick a sample of subsets uniformly at random and take the average of the corresponding results.
-The following tool is deduced from Theorem 4.14 of \cite{mitzenmacher2017} and useful for estimating the accuracy of this method.
+The approximation is computed with a randomized algorithm, the Monte Carlo method, as introduced in \cite{mitzenmacher2017}.
+Instead of considering all subsets of positions (minus the considered one), we pick a sample of subsets uniformly at random and take the average of the results.
+The following tool is deduced from Theorem~4.14 of \cite{mitzenmacher2017} and is useful for estimating the accuracy of this method.